 You can start to breastfeed when you feel well enough to do so.
 There is no fixed time interval to wait after confirmed or suspected COVID-19.
 There is no evidence that breastfeeding changes the clinical course of COVID-19 in a mother.
-Health workers or breastfeeding counselors should support you to relactate.
+Contact your healthcare or lactation support provider if you need help with relactation.